athenahealth/aone-fhir-subscriptions/README.md

 </table>
 <br />

-Few points on filter
+Filter Guidelines

 a.
-Maximum number of values supported in a filter parameter is 2000. <br />
+The maximum number of values supported in a filter parameter is 2000. <br />
 b.
-OR condition is not enabled across filter parameters.
-Eg: PRACTICE or DEPARTMENT. <br />
+An OR condition is not supported across filter parameters (e.g., PRACTICE or DEPARTMENT). <br />
 c.
-AND condition is not supported inside a single filter parameter. <br />
+An AND condition is not supported within a single filter parameter. <br />
 d.
-If all departments of a context need to be subscribed , use `*`  Eg: ah-department=Organization/a-<CONTEXT_ID>.Department-* <br />
+To subscribe to all departments within a context, use the asterisk (*).
+For example: ah-department=Organization/a-<CONTEXT_ID>.Department-* <br />
 e.
-If `ah-department` filter is used , make sure that all contexts that are in the ah-department values are present in the `ah-practice` filter .
-Else due to AND condition the events could be missed <br />
+When using the `ah-department` filter, ensure that all contexts included in the ah-department values are also present in the ah-practice filter; otherwise, due to the AND condition, events may be missed. <br />

 ### 3.4 - Subscription Creation Rules